-The only soils anticipated to hazardous waste classification criteria are from ISRA Area ELV-1D.
-Material classified as hazardous waste will be secured in 55-gallon drums, 20-yard bins, or other DOT-approved containers, and transported to the Chemical Waste Management Kettlemen Hills Facility or the Clean Harbors Buttonwillow Landfill for disposal.
+.
+Material classified as hazardous waste will be secured in 55-gallon drums, 20-yard bins, or other DOT-approved containers, and transported to a RCRA Part B Transportation, Storage, Disposal Facility [TSDF] that has the appropriate permit(s) for, and will accept, the waste the generator is shipping per 40 CFR 264.12.
+Within the State of California, disposal facilities include the Chemical Waste Management Kettlemen Hills Facility or the Clean Harbors Buttonwillow Landfill.
+Alternate Out-of-State TSDFs may be used providing they comply with the 40 CFR 264.12 requirement if disposal at a State of California TSDF is not available.
 Soil profiles will be prepared based on the results of the laboratory analyses of samples from each waste stream.
 The landfill facility will dispose of the hazardous materials in accordance with each specific profile.